Lanchu2hen9/CCLanchuBlog/posts/Sixth-blog-post.md

 ---
-title: Homework 3a.
+title: Week 3 (Tues) Homework
 published_at: 2022-11-04
-snippet: Existing but at what cost?
+snippet: This is homework 3a.
 disable_html_sanitization: true
 allow_math: true
 ---